 The ‘how context’ defines the degree of ambition, or necessary trade-offs, in term of workload and technical creation to be achieved.

 In the highlighted column in the above example HoQ, the design of a “Strong carrying member” attracts 10% of the total technical importance, from a customer perspective.
 The development should target a solution that matches this technical importance rating.
-Because of the influencing contexts, however, which identifies that we are already competitively strong in both our commercial and technical solutions that pre-exist, we can downgrade the amount of focus we give to the design requirement for a “Strong carrying member”.
-You will note the development importance is downgraded to 4%, which we must consider to be sufficient to achieve the technical target.
+Because of the influencing contexts, however, which identifies that we are already competitively strong in both our commercial and technical solutions that pre-exist, we can downgrade the amount of focus that we give to the design requirement for a “Strong carrying member”.
+You will note the development importance is downgraded to 4%, which we should consider to be sufficient to achieve the 10% technical target importance.

 On the other hand, under the design requirement for an “Ergonomic shape” we identify that a competitor has a far superior solution and there is also potential for a design bottleneck.
 The context weighting has had the effect of defining a development importance of 26%, as necessary to assure that we can meet the 7% technical target importance.
 The HoQ with context weightings thereby helps us getting the development priorities right.

 Current QFD models are not perfect

 The depiction of the Clausing model is not always helpful.
 Firstly, it can infer that QFD is solely about building a HoQ, which is untrue.
 We do not develop the product toward a HoQ, but instead the HoQ establishes the prioritised plan for the development works that are to follow.
 The team-based approach promises to eliminate an organisations ‘functional over-the-wall’, or silo mentality to product development.
-The 4-phase model risks instead creating a ‘process over-the-wall’, because the model is depicted to resemble distinct process steps – one where the parts design is completed and fixed, before we start thinking about the process design.
+However, the 4-phase model risks instead creating a ‘process over-the-wall’, because the model is depicted to resemble distinct process steps – one where the parts design is completed and fixed, before we start thinking about the process design.
 This is of course not how real projects work.
-Lastly, the models and standard for QFD lack clarity about its interface to the wider design management system.
+Lastly, the models and the international standard for QFD lack clarity about its interface to the wider design management system.